Killing of Joseph Erin Hamley

 On March 7, 2006, Joseph Erin Hamley (February 3, 1985 – March 7, 2006), an unarmed man, was fatally shot by Arkansas State Trooper Larry P. Norman of West Fork, Arkansas.
 At 7 a.m. on March 7, 2006, Hamley, who had cerebral palsy, was walking alone on U.S. Route 412, just outside the community of Tontitown along the Benton-Washington county line when several Washington County deputies surrounded him.
 Four minutes later, before being identified, and while lying on the ground, a shotgun slug fired by Norman, an Arkansas State Trooper breaking police protocol and procedure killed Hamley.
 The fatal shooting was recorded from multiple vantage points on dashboard cameras of the various police cruisers present.
-Norman was indicted on and pled guilty to negligent homicide.
+Norman was indicted on and pleaded guilty to negligent homicide.

 Mistaken identity with Adam Lee Leadford

 After the negligent homicide, the Washington County Sheriffs Department and Arkansas State Police stated they believed the mentally disabled Joseph Erin Hamley to be Adam Lee Leadford whom they described as an escaped convict.